TobikoData/sqlmesh/docs/quick_start.md

 python --version
 ```

-If `python --version` returns 2.x, replace all `python` commands to `python3` and `pip` to `pip3`.
+If `python --version` returns 2.x, replace all `python` commands with `python3`, and `pip` with `pip3`.

-## 1. Create a SQLMesh project
+## Create a SQLMesh project
-Create a project directory and navigate to it.
+Create a project directory and navigate to it, as in the following example:

 ```
 mkdir sqlmesh-example
 cd sqlmesh-example
 ```

-It is recommended but not required to use a virtual environment.
+It is recommended, but not required, that you use a virtual environment:

 ```
 python -m venv .env